 PROJECT_BUILD_NUMBERenvironment variable.
 You can read more about build versioning in the docs or our Build Versioning Best Practices blogpost.

-- In the Publish » macOS code signing section, select
+- In the Distribution » macOS code signing section, select

 Automatic.
 Next for App Store Connect API key select the key you created earlier from the dropdown.
 Leave Provisioning profile type and Project type setting to the defaults.
 In the Bundle identifier dropdown select the Bundle ID you created earlier in Apple Developer Portal.

-- In the Publish » App Store Connect section, select
+- In the Distribution » App Store Connect section, select

 Enable App Store Connect publishing, enter your Apple ID username, and the app-specific password you created earlier.